Delicious Filipino Chicken Adobo

 • Bay leaves: Adds subtle aromatic notes

-Classic Filipino Chicken Adobo Recipe Pin it
+Classic Filipino Chicken Adobo Recipe Save

 Classic Filipino Chicken Adobo Recipe | tastybysophie.com